Skip to content

 145. Progress on commitment to provide essential community services and facilities?

-The company reports that it has built medical clinics, day-care centres and schools.
+The company reports providing facilities and services to communities, including medical clinics, day-care centers, and schools.

 146. Commitment to provide business/work opportunities for local communities?